DivyaK29/Doc_Summarization/README.md

-# # Comprehensive Guide to the SimpleCalculator Java Application: Basic Arithmetic Operations and Usage Documentation
+# # Comprehensive Documentation for a Python Project Leveraging Pandas and Langchain for Data Manipulation and Natural Language Processing Tasks

- To perform the necessary modifications to the README.md file based on the provided updates and deletions, I will implement the following changes:
+ Based on the provided information, I will modify the README.md by adding details about the `requirements.txt` file while maintaining the structure, tone, and formatting of the existing document.
+Here are the updates included in the new section under "Modules".

-### Modified README.md
+### Updated README.md

 ```markdown
 # Project Title